 We didn’t know his name, so we wrote down a few options for him to choose from.
 He picked ‘Rajesh’ and ‘Roy’ and we think it sounds like the name of a Bollywood star!

 Although he was quite mischievous, the staff quickly noticed a keen desire to learn.
 We started him with a tutor straight away and he’s never looked back.
-He now attends the nearby Pragati School and is doing really well, and most importantly, loves his studies.
+He attended the nearby Pragati School and did really well.
+In 2017 after finishing school Rajesh started working at Shuktara Cakes.

 “I have seen such a change in Rajesh since he first came here,” says Pappu (chairman of shuktara) “It’s wonderful to see how very caring and loving he is, especially to Ratan.
 And he’s very helpful in the house.”